 The IP/Res data highlight an extensive mineralized epithermal system that includes both the Big Easy and ET mineralized zones where historical drilling intersected gold-bearing epithermal quartz veins including 6.05 g Au/t and 174 g Ag/t over 1.5m (Hole BE-11-13) and 7.65 g Au/t over 1.0m (Hole BE-11-07), (Newfoundland and Labrador, Department of Natural Resources, Mines Branch Assessment File Reports on the property).
 This chargeability anomaly can be traced over a strike length of more than four kilometres between the Big Easy and ET showings.
 This anomaly is open to the north and south.
-The Company previously staked an additional 98 claims to cover the potential northern extension bringing the total property to 467 claims covering 116.8 km2.
 These claims cover a potential strike length of 23.5km.